Compact SUV Crossover

 2025 Subaru Crosstrek with hills in the background.

 Thanks to its 36.5 inches — above average for the segment — of rear legroom, there’s plenty of space for three people in the second row.
 Headroom is abundant in either row, and outward visibility is very good.
 For more luxury in your Subaru wagon-meets-SUV, move up to pricier trim levels, and you’ll get heated seats, leather seating surfaces, a power-adjustable driver’s seat, and a moonroof.
-The Wilderness is equipped with black StarTex water-resistant upholstery for quicker cleanups after soggy outdoor adventuring.
+The Wilderness features black StarTex water-resistant upholstery for quicker cleanups after soggy outdoor adventures.

 Features and Tech